 It's amazing how many people will tell a 53yr old woman face to face that it's too dangerous and there's no way I can start backpacking this "late" in life.

-I was asked why go Backpack Hiking.
-Why risk danger or injury's or self harm or falling off a cliff?
+I was asked why, go Backpack Hiking.
+Why risk danger or injuries or self-harm or falling off a cliff?
 See I have Cerebellar Ataxia.
 And yet CBA has never stopped me from much that I set my mind to.
 And most days most people never even know I have it.
 But somedays when out of remission, I call it, I do look little drunkard though LOL.
 Earning me my nick name Circles. :)

-Its just something I want to do.
+It's just something I want to do.
 To try.
-Not really a Bucket list... and yet it kind a is.
-But on my days out there, I found so much more… All of a sudden I found time to speak to, and listen to, God!
+Not really a Bucket list... and yet its kind a is.
+But on my days out there, I found so much more… All of a sudden, I found time to speak to, and listen to, God!
 The time alone allowed me time to reflect, to become closer with nature, time to have thankfulness of my blessings.
-I soon felt great at destressing my own rocks.
-To appreciate the most greatest untouched scenery and the raw scenes of wildlife.
+I soon felt great at destressing as I unpacked my own rocks.
+To appreciate the greatest untouched scenery and the raw scenes of wildlife.
 I soon realized just how much I was working on physical and mental health.
 Hiking had awakened my soul and made me want to live more freely.
 It makes me happy and want more.
 And has showed me how to be a Better Me so I can be a better person to others in my life.
 Is this enough reason to go hiking?
 For me, Most certainly so!

 The Ouachita Trail will be extra special to me always.
 Being my first footprint.
 I've tested my limits far beyond just a normal camper.
 And going solo was big!